HORIZONTAL FENCE STYLES

 horizontal shadow box

-A horizontal shadow box fence offers privacy with a lighter feel — staggered boards create depth and allow airflow without fully opening the fence up.
+A horizontal shadow box fence is one of the better choices for shared property lines where both sides of the fence are visible — the staggered boards look intentional from either direction.
+It offers privacy with a lighter feel and the staggered boards create depth and allow airflow without fully opening the fence up.

 A 2×6 cedar cap cleans up the top and ties the whole design together.